 Every sex addict’s symptoms will be unique to that individual.
 Symptoms might be overt and become more secretive over time.
-An addict with one, pervasive symptom might suffer just as much as an addict struggling with several.
+An addict with one pervasive symptom might suffer just as much as an addict struggling with several.

-The most common symptoms of hypersexuality include:
+The most common symptoms of hypersexuality include the following:

 Individuals suffering from sex addiction must live with the social, emotional, and financial fallout of their dependence.
 They may become just as fixated on how to stop the behavior as they are on the behavior itself.
 This can lead to constant guilt and remorse.

 Occasionally, individuals with a hypersexual disorder may contract sexually transmitted diseases or infections.
 Their behavior can lead to legal problems and cause financial distress over time.
 Most significantly, sexual addiction impacts interpersonal relationships, including sexual and romantic relationships.